 While the pink flesh of the watermelon is safe for dogs, pet owners should be aware that the seeds of a watermelon should be removed before handing it over to Rover, as they can cause an intestinal blockage.
 Pet owners shouldn’t panic if they accidentally miss a few small seeds, but allowing your dog to ingest too many seeds could cause a blockage in their digestive tract and lead to more serious complications.

 It’s also not recommended to allow your dog to chew on the watermelon rind.
 The rind is difficult for your dog to chew and digest, and can cause tummy issues ranging from diarrhea to serious intestinal blockages when swallowed in large pieces.
 It can also pose a choking hazard, particularly if you have a smaller dog.
 If your dog has accidentally consumed watermelon rind and shows symptoms like vomiting, constipation, or lethargy, he or she should receive veterinary attention immediately.

 As with all “human” foods, it’s always a good idea to check in with your veterinarian before offering watermelon to your pet, and moderation is the key—especially if you don’t know how your dog will react to the fibrous fruit.
-Like many fruits, watermelon can cause digestive problems like diarrhea if your dog eats too much.
+Like many fruits including cantaloupe, watermelon can cause digestive problems like diarrhea if your dog eats too much.
 Always keep your dog’s size in mind; the smaller the dog, the less watermelon they should consume.
 While it’s rare, it is also possible for your pet to be allergic to watermelon.